 Fibroids are benign tumours and are almost always limited to the uterus.

-Fibroids mostly appear as round, well circumscribed, pale white to pink nodules that vary greatly in size from a few millimetres to large masses.
+Fibroids mostly appear as round, well circumscribed, pale white to pink nodules that vary greatly in size from a few millimetres to many centimetres.

 It is not completely clear why fibroids appear in the first place, but they have oestrogen receptors and grow in response to oestrogen stimulation.
 They are very rare before puberty and after menopause, periods when the ovarian oestrogen production is low.

 The most common form of abnormal bleeding is periods that become very heavy and last for many days.
-Any form of irregular, increased bleeding in women in their 30s and 40s could be caused by fibroids.
+Any form of irregular or increased bleeding in women in their 30s and 40s could be caused by fibroids.

 Fibroids are not usually associated with infertility but can cause miscarriages.